What Color Should I Paint My House in 2025?

 Repainting your home can be a great way to increase its value and enhance its curb appeal.
-Exterior paint jobs can last as long as ten years, and if you’re selling your home, you’ll want to choose a color that buyers can live with for a long time.
-You’ll also want to choose something that fits in with your neighborhood and matches your home’s architectural style.
+Exterior paint jobs can last as long as five to 10 years, and if you’re selling your home, you’ll want to choose a color that buyers can live with for a long time.
+Moreover, you should choose something that fits in with your neighborhood and matches your home’s architectural style.

 So, should you go bold and embrace your style or follow current trends?
 Or stick with a neutral color like white or beige that will appeal to buyers?